SergioTorresGarcia/Proyecto4-Buscador/README.md

 ## Deployment
-The project is deplyed here:
+The project is deployed here:
 https://proyecto4-buscador-dev-jzta.1.ie-1.fl0.io/

 You can use this route for all the endpoints.